 I don’t know about you, but if I stumbled upon an island where the beach was scattered with bones, I’d be doing an about turn, pronto.
 But it was 16th not the 21st century and Ponce de Leon was more brave (or foolish?) than I am.
 And thus Key West was discovered*. (* I’m not a big fan of this idea of islands being ‘discovered’ when there are already natives going about their daily lives, but it’s the word that’s most commonly thrown around so I’ll rudely throw it around too).

 The bones on the beach are relevant because that’s how Key West got its name – Cayo Oueso is Spanish for ‘bone island’ and over time the pronunciation has been bludgeoned into its present day Key West.
 (Still fixed on the scattered bones thing?
 Don’t worry – it was the native burial ritual, leaving the dead on the beach and in the hands of nature; there wasn’t some Netflix-worthy massacre).
 The bones are long buried but I’m sharing this piece of history so you can realise that Key West is much more than a party island.
 Key West’s history is filled with pirates, shipwrecks, and rum runners.
 It’s no wonder it has attracted so many creative people over the years (most famously, Earnest Hemingway).

 I’ve just completed my 4th visit to Key West and, although I’ve spent my fair share of time in the bars on famous Duval Street, I’ve dug deeper and uncovered many of the small but otherwise-fascinatingly-formed sights.
-What follows is my guide to the 75 best things to do in Key West.
-It’s unlikely you’ll fit them all into one trip so mix and match according to the kind of trip you want.
-Or just slate in several return visits.
-Key West deserves it.
+Here’s my list of the best things to do in Key West.
+It’s barely 5 square miles (20 square km) and most of the sights are conveniently located around Key West’s old town but there are still several ways to explore the island.

 1. Drive down Highway 1

 You can get to Key West by plane, boat or shuttle but by far the best way is to drive down Highway 1.
 Ideally in a cabriolet/convertible.
 I highly recommend a Mustang.
 Yes, your car choice screams ‘tourist’ but so what – you’re are on vacation, right?
 If you are making a list of what to do in Key West, start the list right with a stylish arrival.
 I have a whole post dedicated to the 21 Best Things To Do in The Florida Keys.
 For car hire, I usually rent from Sixt from Miami airport.
 Good prices, nice staff and they’ve never tried to tag on any unnecessary insurance extras or found scratches that didn’t exist (or did exist, eek) when I returned the car.

 Key West Travel Tip: You don’t really need a car in Key West if you’re staying in the old town but if you do have one, there is plenty of free parking – just stick to the marked bays and avoid the ones with ‘residents’ written on them.

 - 40 Cheap Things To Do in Miami

 2. Take the Key West Old Town Trolley

 The Key West Old Town trolley is my favourite thing to recommend for first timers in Key West and is the closest thing you’re going to get to a hop-on hop-off in Key West.
 In under two hours you’ll be given a complete tour of the island together with plenty of hop-on-hop-off opportunities.
 It’s the ideal way to get oriented and decide what you want to see during your time on the island.
 You’ll get a bunch of history as well as plenty of bar and restaurant recommendations.
 You can find out more and book tickets here – Get Your Guide (my favourite tour booking site) or Viator.

 Key West Travel Tip: Includes free entry to the Sails and Rails Museum and the Hemingway Rum Distillery.

-2. Take the Conch Train Tour
+3. Take the Conch Train Tour

 You’re unlikely to want to do the Trolley and the train in the same trip and by all objective measures the trolley is better (more stops, more information, more discounts) but I LOVE the train.
 It’s cute and playful and ideal if you don’t have much time.
 My friend told me trains were for kids so I waited until I visited the Keys with my dad when technically (at 43 years old) I was a kid.
 You can book tickets here on Get Your Guide or here on Viator.

 4. Take the free Duval Loop

 Not much for walking?
 Take the free Duval loop.
 It does a small but useful loop around the streets that parallel Duval Street and is a good, free way of orienting yourself.
 You can find out more about the Duval Loop here.

 5. Get around Key West by golf buggy

 Not wanting to give up your precious free-parking spot or arrived by air?
 There is probably nothing more ‘Key West’ than zipping around by golf buggy.
 Don’t worry, the drivers are very chilled out and you’re unlikely to get beeped let alone squashed by a larger vehicle.
 You can find out about buggy rentals here.
 Or just book when you get there.

 6. Rise early for a picture at the Southernmost Point

 It’s hard to tell whether there are more ‘Hemingway was here’ or ‘Southernmost bakery/hotel/gift shop’ signs in Key West but either way you’ll quickly come to know that Key West is the southernmost point of the USA.
 And there’s a big buoy to prove it.
 This will no doubt be on every list of what to do in Key West.

-How to do it: if you want a picture next to the buoy or a picture without anyone else next to the buoy, you either have to get up hellishly early (like I did), or stand in a photo line for 20 minutes (I refused to), or visit back in 2010 when the photo line wasn’t a thing.
+If you want a picture next to the buoy or a picture without anyone else next to the buoy, you either have to get up hellishly early (like I did), or stand in a photo line for 20 minutes (I refused to), or visit back in 2010 when the photo line wasn’t a thing.
 I do accept that this last option might be a touch difficult.
 If you want to take a walking tour of Key West that includes the Southernmost Point, you can book here.

 7. Stay at the Southernmost House

 If you’re loving the southernmost groove and are looking for places to stay in Key West, go all in and stay at the Southernmost House.
 I’ve not stayed here but it looks very cute.
 If you don’t fancy staying here, it’s a good alternative photo spot if the buoy is overrun with people.
 You can check prices and reviews of the Southernmost hotel here.

-8. Check out (but don’t steal) the Mile 0 Sign
+8. Check out the Mile 0 Sign

 Reputed to be the most stolen sign in Key West, the Mile 0 marker sign marks the end of Highway 1 and tops all the lists for iconic Key West things to do.
 And, yes, you guessed it, it’s the end of the Southernmost highway in the USA.
 It’s also believed to be the most photographed road sign in the US so you can do that instead of trying to pry it off its post.
 You’ll find the marker on street.

-9. Go Cuban at Cuban Coffee Queen
+9. Try Cuban coffee at Cuban Coffee Queen

 Not only is Key West the southernmost point of the USA, it’s only 90 miles away from Cuba.
 In fact, stood at the southernmost point, you’re closer to Cuba than mainland USA.
 And don’t you know it.
 Cuban cigars, Cuban sandwiches, Cuban rum and Cuban music, it’s sometimes hard to imagine you’re not in Cuba – and that’s not something to complain about.
 My favourite Cuban activity is sucking down as many Cuban coffees as I can lay my mitts on.
 Cuban Coffee Queen is by far the best Cuban coffee you’ll get in Key West.
 And I’m not prepared to get into a fight about it 🙂 Order a cafe con leche to get the authentic taste.
 You can check the locations here.

 Whether it’s the famous Cuban sandwich or a take on the chicken, rice and beans dish that’s endemic in Cuba, it’s worth giving Cuban food a go.
 Personally, having spent over a month in Cuba across two trips, I can firmly say I’m not a fan of Cuban cuisine but don’t let me sway you.
 I don’t have any recommendations for you except that if you’re curious but don’t want to waste a whole meal, try the Cuban sandwich (shared with a friend?) at Cuban Coffee Queen.

 Related posts: You can check out the posts I wrote about my trips to Cuba here.